Villa d'Este it is an absolute masterpiece of the garden Italian, world heritage included in the list of sites UNESCO.

 The direction of the works for the decoration of the halls of the Palazzo it was entrusted to famous protagonists of late Roman Mannerism, Livio Agresti, Federico Zuccari, During Alberti, Girolamo Muziano, Cesare Nebbia and Antonio Tempesta.

-In the 1605 the cardinal Alessandro d'Este established an additional program of interventions for the restoration and repair of damage to the vegetation and to plumbing systems.
-This project also included a series of innovations at the garden and to the decoration of the fountains.
+In the 1605 the cardinal Alessandro d'Este established an additional program of interventions for the restoration and repair of damage to the vegetation and plumbing systems.
+This project also included a series of innovations to the structure of the garden and to the decoration of the fountains.

 Further work was carried out between the 1660 / 70, when he finally intervened Gianlorenzo Bernini.

-Unfortunately, around the eighteenth century, the lack of maintenance caused the decadence of the complex, subsequently aggravated with the passage of ownership to the House of Hapsburg.
+Unfortunately, around the eighteenth century, the lack of maintenance caused the decline of the complex, subsequently aggravated by the transfer of the property to the House of Habsburg.

 Il garden it was slowly abandoned and i hydraulic games that were no longer used, they went into ruin.
 The collection of ancient statues was completely dismembered and transferred.